s0undt3ch/sw-engineering-challenge/NOTES.md

 I'll need to make the controllers more modular, right now it's a single `controller.ts` which will obviously not scale.
 TESTS!
 I need to figure out tests.

+## Decoupling controllers

+Each controller now defines it's own router instance which is the only exported object that will, in turn, be used as a middleware on the main router object.